CCI-MOC/hil/docs/USING.rst

    [client]
    endpoint = http://127.0.0.1:5000

-* If both configuration methods are present, the ``HAAS_ENDPOINT`` environmental variable will take precedence over whatever is contained within ``haas.cfg``.
+* If both configuration methods are present, the ``HIL_ENDPOINT`` environmental variable will take precedence over whatever is contained within ``hil.cfg``.
-* Though insignificant in some circumstances, the presence or absence of trailing slashes within the endpoint URL can cause issues in communicating with the HaaS server, such as "404" errors.
+* Though insignificant in some circumstances, the presence or absence of trailing slashes within the endpoint URL can cause issues in communicating with the HIL server, such as "404" errors.
 For example, using ``http://127.0.0.1:5000`` vs ``http://127.0.0.1:5000/``.

-If using the basic auth/database auth backend, you must set the environment variables ``HAAS_USERNAME`` and ``HAAS_PASSWORD`` to the correct credentials.
+If using the basic auth/database auth backend, you must set the environment variables ``HIL_USERNAME`` and ``HIL_PASSWORD`` to the correct credentials.

 Deploying Machines
 ------------------

-The most basic workflow for deploying machines onto a set of nodes allocated with HaaS is as follows.
+The most basic workflow for deploying machines onto a set of nodes allocated with HIL is as follows.
 First, create a headnode, and attach it to the network that the hardware nodes PXE boot off of.
 Then, enter the headnode by VNCing to it from the headnode host.
 The VNC port can be found with the REST ``show_headnode`` call.
 Authentication support `is slated
-<https://github.com/CCI-MOC/haas/issues/352>`_ for a future release.
+<https://github.com/CCI-MOC/hil/issues/352>`_ for a future release.
 From
 there, you can set up SSH access to the headnode, or you can continue to use VNC if you prefer.